 Why is Fruits and Vegetables Good for Guinea Pigs?

 Just like how we cannot manufacture all necessary amino acids in our body ourselves and have to intake them via diet, guinea pigs have some nutritive needs that cannot be met by their metabolism without intake via diet.
 The most important one of such needs is vitamin C. Guinea pigs need vitamin C for their survival.
-While there are artificial pellets available in the market, some amount should also be taken in via diet.
+While there are artificial pellets available in the market (like this one from Amazon that I’m always buying), some amount should also be taken in via diet.

 That is where fruits and veggies come in.
 Of course, those were the sole source of these nutrients when guinea pigs roamed around minding their own businesses in their natural habitat.
 But when in a domesticized and protected environment, they do not indulge in the level of physical activity as they normally would.
 That means that their metabolism levels will be slower.
 That means they cannot eat as they would normally do.
 That is why it is important to limit the number of fruits and veggies you give them.